Disability pension and rehabilitation subsidy

 While on disability pension and partial disability pension, you can work up to your personal earnings limit without it affecting the payment of your disability pension.

-If you have received a pension decision, the decision specifies your personal earnings limit.
-You can review your previous decisions in our online service under “Documents”.
+If you have received a pension decision, you can check your personal earnings limit in our Online Service.

-Your earnings must remain below the earnings limit mentioned in the decision.
+Your earnings must remain below your personal earnings limit.
 Earnings include all earned income subject to withholding tax received during pension, i.e. gross earnings, such as monthly salary, holiday bonus and performance bonuses.
 For self-employed persons, earned income includes YEL insurance earned income and any earnings from gainful employment.

 The indices that secure employment pensions are the employment pension index and wage coefficient.
 The purpose of index security is to take into account the change in the value of money.
 Therefore, the amount of pensions is annually adjusted based on the indices.